 Download JDX Files:

-Download JDX Files from nist webbook for each molecule.
+Download JDX Files from NIST webbook for each molecule.

 Format:

 Use JDX Converter to convert them into the right format. https://github.com/AdityaSavara/JDX_Converter

 Reference Patterns From Your Own Instrument:

 When possible, make reference patterns from your own instrument.
 Gather some reference data from your own instrument, then extract the pattern.
 Under normal circumstances, you will have some reference patterns collected on your own instrument and some that you could not calibrate and had to get from NIST webbook.